railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_stocks.rst

 .. tip::  States

-    Open ERP distinguishes between the states **Confirmed** and **Assigned**.
+    OpenERP distinguishes between the states **Confirmed** and **Assigned**.

     You say that an item is **Confirmed** when it's needed but the available stock is insufficient.
     You say that an item is **Assigned** when it's available in stock and the storesperson reserves it: the necessary products have been reserved for this specific operation.

 You can confirm a customer delivery using the :guilabel:`Confirm` button.
 A window then opens where you can enter the quantities actually delivered.
-If you enter a value less than the forecast one, Open ERP automatically generates a partial delivery notes and a new order for the remaining items.
+If you enter a value less than the forecast one, OpenERP automatically generates a partial delivery notes and a new order for the remaining items.
 For this exercise, just confirm all the products.